TiHKAL: Content

-Members of Shulgin's research who contributed to the experience reports included Shulgin himself, Ann Shulgin, Myron Stolaroff, and Jean Stolaroff, among others.
+Members of the Shulgin research group who contributed to the experience reports included Shulgin himself, Ann Shulgin, Myron Stolaroff, Jean Stolaroff, Darrell Lemaire, and Peyton Jacob III, among others.

+Shulgin corresponded with the Temple of the True Inner Light, a psychedelic church based in New York City that was founded in 1980 and employed dipropyltryptamine (DPT) as its sacrament for decades, and wrote briefly but kindly about them in the chapter on DPT in TiHKAL.

 Response

 As with PiHKAL, the Shulgins were motivated to release the synthesis information as a way to protect the public's access to information about psychedelic compounds, a goal Alexander Shulgin has noted many times.
-Following a raid of his laboratory in 1994 by the United States DEA, Richard Meyer, spokesman for DEA's San Francisco Field Division, stated that "It is our opinion that those books [referring to the previous work, PiHKAL are pretty much cookbooks on how to make illegal drugs.
+Following a raid of his laboratory in 1994 by the United States DEA, Richard Meyer, spokesman for DEA's San Francisco Field Division, stated that "It is our opinion that those books [referring to the previous work, PiHKAL] are pretty much cookbooks on how to make ‘controlled drugs’.
 Agents tell me that in clandestine labs that they have raided, they have found copies of those books."

 Notable compounds

 Some compounds in TiHKAL, including dimethyltryptamine (DMT), psilocybin (4-PO-DMT), psilocin (4-HO-DMT), bufotenin (5-HO-DMT), 5-MeO-DMT, α-methyltryptamine (AMT), lysergic acid diethylamide (LSD), harmaline, and ibogaine, are widely known and/or used hallucinogens.